Jessica Rowe

-Jessica June Rowe (born 22 June 1970) is an Australian former journalist, author and television presenter.
+Jessica June Rowe (born 22 June 1970) is an Australian journalist, author and television presenter.
 She was the co-host of Studio 10 on Network Ten until March 2018, and is Member of the Order of Australia for her mental health advocacy.

 Early life

 Rowe attended Sydney Girls High School and Charles Sturt University, Bathurst, completing a Bachelor of Arts in 1993.
 During her studies she was a broadcaster with on-campus community radio station 2MCE-FM.
 Rowe later graduated from the University of Sydney with a Master of International Studies degree in 2003.

 Career

 1996–2005: Ten News at Five and The Best of Times, The Worst of Times

 Rowe started work at the Nine Network as a receptionist and later as a weather presenter for Prime7.
 In 1996 she began working as a news presenter for Network Ten.
 She presented Ten Sydney's Ten News at Five bulletin alongside Ron Wilson.
 Rowe finished her hosting duties at Network Ten in 2005.

 In October 2005, Rowe published her first book; The Best of Times, The Worst of Times (Allen & Unwin), a recollection of her experiences of her mother's battle with bipolar disorder.
 The book was co-written by Rowe's mother, Penelope Rowe.